kirirotha/kiri-react-profile-1/README.md

-# This is my current portfolio website www.kiri-um.com
+# This is the code for my current professional portfolio website at www.kiri-um.com

-I built this using Javascript and React.
+This was built with Javascript and React.